 This Court has explained that "no reasonable speaker" would engage in expression that could be punished by the state when the "only defense to a criminal prosecution would be that [the speaker's] motives were pure."
 WRTL, 551 U.S. at 468.
-The specific error committed by the Supreme Court of Pennsylvania here-adopting a purely subjective intent test for whether speech is an unprotected "true threat"-is likely to chill free expression for that reason and several others.
+The error committed by courts which adopt a purely subjective intent test for whether speech is an unprotected "true threat"-is likely to chill free expression for that reason and several others.

 First, a subjective-intent-only test makes it harder for courts of appeals to reject criminal liability for speech that, while controversial or offensive, is objectively non-threatening.
 A defendant's subjective intent is classically a question of fact for a jury.
-For subjective-analysis-only courts, like the Ninth Circuit, whether speech is a "true threat" thus reduces to a fact issue.
+For subjective-analysis-only courts, like the Ninth Circuit, whether speech is a "true threat" thus reduces to a factual issue.
 See, e.g., Melugin v.
 Hames, 38 F.3d 1478, 1485 (9th Cir.
 1994).
 And factfinding typically is (and should be) exceedingly difficult to overturn on appeal.

-When courts adopt a subjective-intent-only standard, then, they effectively insulate the "true threats" determination from appellate review.
-That was the case here: Applying "our appellate standard of review," the Supreme Court of Pennsylvania treated the subjective intent question as a finding of fact and asked only whether "competent evidence" supported it.
-Pet.
-App.
-22a.
+Thus, when courts adopt a subjective-intent-only standard, they effectively insulate the "true threats" determination from appellate review.
+See, e.g., Pennsylvania v.
+Knox, 647 Pa.
+593, 190 A.3d 1146 (2018) (treating the subjective intent question as a finding of fact, and asking only whether competent evidence supported it).